 Have you got access to a safe outdoor space like a roof, courtyard, or backyard?
 Practice those camping skills (and stay cooler) by pitching a tent or sleeping al fresco on a sunlounger.

 21. Go rustic.

 When temperatures soar, trade in that extra-comfy mattress for a minimalist straw or bamboo mat.
 These all-natural sleeping surfaces are less comfortable, but they don’t retain heat like a puffy, cloth-covered mattress.

 22. Get creative with grains.

 Rice and buckwheat aren’t just for eating!
-These cupboard staples can also keep you cool on hot nights.
-Stock up on buckwheat pillows, which don’t absorb heat like cotton and down.
-And for a cold compress on really hot nights, fill a sock with rice, tie it off, and stick it in the freezer for an hour or so.
+These cupboard staples can also keep you cool on hot nights—stock up on buckwheat pillows, which don’t absorb heat like cotton and down.
+And for a cold compress on sweltering nights, fill a sock with rice, tie it off, and stick it in the freezer for an hour or so.
 The compress will stay chilly for up to 30 minutes, enough time to nod off.

-Good luck surviving and if you have any tips of your own, comment below!
+Good luck surviving with my sleep during hot nights and if you have any tips of your own, comment below!